- Application Process

 - Panel Interview

 - Medical Examination

-Medical Examination: Applicants who successfully complete the psychological evaluation will be scheduled for a medical examination.
-Once an applicant has successfully completed the medical examination, s/he may be scheduled to attend the police academy.
-Back to Top
+Medical Examination: Candidates who successfully complete the psychological evaluation will be scheduled for a medical examination.
+Once an candidate has successfully completed the medical examination, he or she will be required to retake and successfully complete the physical agility test.

-*Out-of-State Applicants: Out-of-state applicants need to be in Tempe on the scheduled dates for the physical agility test, written exam and panel interview.
-The department will attempt to accommodate out-of-state applicants by minimizing travel during later phases.
-Back to Top
+*Out-of-State Police Officer & Recruit Applicants: Out-of-state candidates must be in Tempe to complete the physical agility test and written exam.
+The department will attempt to accommodate out-of-state applicants by minimizing travel during test phases.

 Out-of-state police officers who are are offered employment may be required to attend the police academy in Arizona or may be able to obtain an Arizona POST waiver.
 Out-of-state police officers who do not want to attend a police academy in Arizona should contact a recruiter for more information before applying.
 Back to Top